silvestrevivo/webpack-starter/README.md

 This is a code boilerplate built with WebPack which it could be used as starter project template.
 It contains Babel to compile _ES6_ to _ES5_ as well as _CSS_ and _SASS_ loaders.
-It comes ready to install dependencies for _React_ and _ReactDom_.
+It comes ready to install dependencies for _React_ and _ReactDOM_.
 It refreshs automatically through the scripts from the package.json file and _BrowserSync_ plugin.
 CSS files come with autoprefixer updated following [caniuse][1] and using _Postcss_.
 It comes provided with ESLint and Prettier too, following rules and stylesheet of [Airbnb][2].